-A computer virus is a malware program that is written intentionally to gain access to a computer without its owner’s permission.
-These kinds of programs are primarily written to steal or destroy computer data.
+A computer virus is a harmful program intentionally designed to access a computer without the owner’s permission, often with the goal of stealing or destroying data.

-Most systems catch viruses due to program bugs, the vulnerability of operating systems, and poor security practices.
-According to AV-Test, an independent organization that analyzes and rates antivirus and security suite software, about 560,000 new pieces of malware are detected every day.
+Viruses often infect systems because of programming errors, weaknesses in operating systems, and lax security practices.
+According to AV-Test, an independent organization that analyzes and rates antivirus and security suite software, about 560,000 new malware pieces are detected every day.

 Table of Contents